 Part 2: Herbicide Properties

 Herbicide molecules are eventually decomposed to carbon dioxide (CO2) water, and salts through photochemical, chemical, or biological (microbial) reactions.
 When an herbicide degrades, it usually yields several compounds (metabolites), each of which has its own chemical properties including toxicity, adsorption capacity, and resistance to degradation.
-For example, aminopyralid (Milestone® specialty herbicide) produces no metabolites other than CO2 and ammonia (NH3), and has a low bioaccumulation potential.
+For example, aminopyralid (Milestone® herbicide) produces no metabolites other than CO2 and ammonia (NH3), and has a low bioaccumulation potential.
 Chemical properties that influence herbicide degradation in the environment include the following parameters:

 One of the most important factors determining herbicide fate in the environment is its solubility in water.
 Water-soluble herbicides generally have low adsorption capacities, and are consequently more mobile in the environment and more available for microbial metabolism and other degradation processes.
 Table 1 shows solubility for seven different herbicides.